Subchapter H. ADMINISTRATIVE PROCEDURES

 46.1143.
 Issuance.

 46.1144.
-Conditions of retention: responsibilities of the food facility operator.
+Conditions of retention: responsibilities of the retail food facility operator.

 ACCESS, APPROVALS AND VARIANCES

-After the Department or licensor presents identification, the person in charge shall allow the Department or licensor to determine if the food facility is in compliance with this chapter by allowing access to the facility, allowing inspection and providing information and records specified in this chapter and to which the Department or licensor is entitled under the Public Eating and Drinking Places Law, the Food Act and any other relevant statutory or food regulatory authority during the food facility’s hours of operation and other reasonable times if the facility is not open during normal business hours.
+After the Department or licensor presents identification, the person in charge shall allow the Department or licensor to determine if the retail food facility is in compliance with this chapter by allowing access to the facility, allowing inspection and providing information and records specified in this chapter and to which the Department or licensor is entitled under the Retail Food Facility Safety Act and any other relevant statutory or food regulatory authority during the retail food facility’s hours of operation and other reasonable times if the facility is not open during normal business hours.

 Cross References